 Question How does the Authority communicate and encourage ethical behaviour of its staff and contractors?
 The updated code of conduct for members and employees outlines the Council's expectations for business practice and ethical behaviour.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
-Employees are aware of the anti-fraud and corruption strategy, details are available on the Intranet.
-The Monitoring Officer or Audit & Risk Manager investigate all employee concerns for suspected fraud.
+Employees should be aware of the anti-fraud and corruption strategy, details are available on the Intranet and induction training for all new staff covers fraud and corruption awareness.
+The Audit & Risk Manager investigates all cases of suspected fraud.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
 Most of the related party transactions that could give rise to potential fraud are those in which Councillors have a direct interest.
-Risks are mitigated, by the Councillor declaration of interest and non-participation in debates.
+Risks are mitigated by Councillors' declaration of interests and non-participation in debates.
 Officers are also expected to declare any potential interest or conflict.
 Tightened procedures now operate within Housing & Property Services.
-Are you aware of any instances of actual, suspected or alleged fraud, either within the Authority as a whole or within specific departments since 1 April 2013?
-Concerns were raised during 2013 of potential irregularities within Housing & Property Services.
-Investigations showed there was no suspicion of fraud although improved internal procedures were needed to be put in place.
-Are you aware of any whistleblower reports or reports under the Bribery Act since 1 April 2013?
+Are you aware of any instances of actual, suspected or alleged fraud, either within the Authority as a whole or within specific departments since 1 April 2014?
+No. Are you aware of any whistleblower reports or reports under the Bribery Act since 1 April 2014?
 If so, how has the Finance and Audit and Scrutiny Committee responded to these?
 No